Campus Improvement Plan

 Problem Statements Identifying Student Achievement Needs

-Problem Statement 2: There is a gap between the English classrooms (88%) and the Bilingual ( 93%) in the area of Rapid Vocabulary Development.
-Root Cause: Poverty impacts the access to a wealth of book and real world experiences which naturally build vocabulary.
+Problem Statement 2: There is a gap between the English classrooms (88%) and the Bilingual (93%) in the area of Rapid Vocabulary Development.
+Root Cause: Poverty impacts access to a variety of books and real world experiences which naturally builds vocabulary

 Staff Recruitment and Retention